Great Dismal Swamp: Preservation

 In the mid-20th century, conservation groups across the United States began demanding the preservation of the remaining Great Dismal Swamp and restoration of its wetlands, by then understood as critical habitat for a wide variety of birds, animals, plants, and other living things.
 This area is along the Atlantic Flyway of migrating species.
 In 1973, the Union Camp Corporation, a paper company based in Franklin, Virginia, with large land holdings in the area, donated just over 49000 acre of land to The Nature Conservancy, which the following year transferred the property to the U.S. Fish and Wildlife Service.
 During this time, a 45611 acre portion of the swamp was declared a National Natural Landmark by the National Park Service in 1973 due to its unique combination of geological and ecological features.

 The Great Dismal Swamp National Wildlife Refuge was officially established by the U.S. Congress through the Dismal Swamp Act of 1974.
 The refuge consists of almost 107000 acre of forested wetlands, including the 3100 acre Lake Drummond at its center.
 The refuge's resource management programs aim to restore and maintain the natural biodiversity that once existed in the swamp, including its water resources, native vegetation communities, and wildlife species.
 Water control structures in the ditches help conserve and manage water, while forest management activities that simulate the ecological effects of wildfires are used to restore and maintain plant diversity.
 Wildlife is managed by ensuring the presence of required habitats, with hunting used to balance some wildlife populations with available food supplies.

-Today
+Contemporary swamp

 The Great Dismal Swamp lies wholly within the Middle Atlantic coastal forests ecoregion.

 The swamp harbors a wide range of plant and animal species.
-Bald cypress, tupelo, maple, Atlantic white cypress, and pine, among other tree species found on the refuge, support the fauna within.
-(In a survey undertaken from 1973 to 1976, some 334 plants from 100 plant families were found.)
-The swamp is home to many mammals, including black bears, bobcats, otters, and weasels, as well as over 70 species of reptile and amphibian.
-There are 213 bird species to be seen within the swamp throughout the year, including 96 nesting species; and birders are common within the prime birding months of April through June.
-Once home to American alligators, the swamp today only receives occasional vagrants from North Carolina to the south.
+Bald cypress, tupelo, maple, Atlantic white cypress, pine, and other tree species found on the refuge support the fauna within.
+In a survey undertaken from 1973 to 1976, some 334 plants from 100 plant families were found.
+The swamp is home to many mammals, including black bears, bobcats, otters, and weasels, as well as over 70 reptile and amphibian species.
+There are 213 bird species to be seen within the swamp throughout the year, including 96 nesting species, and birders are common within the prime birding months of April through June.
+Once home to American alligators, the swamp receives occasional vagrants from North Carolina to the south.

-Lake Drummond is the center of activity in the swamp today, attracting fishermen, sightseers, and boaters.
+Lake Drummond is the center of activity in the swamp, attracting fishermen, sightseers, and boaters.
 Camping is not allowed on the refuge.